-Responsibility Exploration Manager Sta Manager - Site Manager Potential issues Excessive noise due to proposed Project operations. or impacts Management/ Work hours should be restricted to between dawn and dusk where Mitigation exploration involving the use of heavy equipment, power tools, and measures the movement of heavy vehicles is within 500 m from sensitive receptors.
-If this is not possible, the affected community need to be consulted well in advance to agree on a mutually acceptable solution Monitoring Sources of excessive noise will be investigated, and recommendations requirements made for mitigation.
+Responsibility Exploration ManagerSite Manager Potential issues or impacts Excessive noise due to proposed Project operations.
+Management/ Mitigation measures Work hours should be restricted to between dawn and dusk where exploration involving the use of heavy equipment, power tools, and the movement of heavy vehicles is within 500 m from sensitive receptors.
+If this is not possible, the affected community need to be consulted well in advance to agree on a mutually acceptable solution Monitoring requirements Sources of excessive noise will be investigated, and recommendations made for mitigation.